2026 FIFA World Cup qualification – CAF second round

 The CAF second round of the qualification tournament for the 2026 FIFA World Cup, also known as the CAF play-offs, was contested by four teams from the CAF segment of qualifying.
 The best four runners-up from the CAF first round groups participated in the play-offs, with the winner advancing to the inter-confederation play-offs.
-The second round featured two single-leg semi-finals and one single-leg final, with all matches played in Morocco from 13 to 16 November 2025.
+The second round featured two single-leg semi-finals and one single-leg final, with all matches played in Morocco from 13 to 16 November 2025.The DR Congo won the round and advanced to the final tournament after defeating Jamaica in the inter-confederation play-offs.

 Qualified teams

 The four best runners-up from the first round advanced to the second round.
 Results against sixth-place teams were discounted due to the differing group sizes as a result of Eritrea's withdrawal.